Last Updated on December 9, 2021

 Many of our favorite hikes near Asheville run through rugged tree-covered mountains.
-But did you know the area is home to grassy knolls, also known as balds, like Bearwallow Mountain?
+But did you know this part of North Carolina is home to grassy knolls, also known as balds, like Bearwallow Mountain?

 This is a relatively lesser-known place to go hiking, only 30 minutes from Asheville and also, Hendersonville.
 It’s an easy-to-access one-mile hike and the end is a grassy meadow, where you’ll find 360-degree views of mountain peaks like Mount Mitchell.